 So, how much time goes into earning their salaries?

 While numbers vary, Eki said right now he’s making around $2,000 per month with a 20-hour work week.
 Justin pulls in $4,000 per month, because he works closer to full-time.

 Both also said that the workload is very uneven, meaning that they often take in small projects on the weekends, or go from slow periods to super high workloads, and then back again.
 If you’re looking for a very steady income while you start out in the freelancing world, working as a translator may not be for you.

 However, there is one major benefit.
 No, it’s not healthcare, a 401k, or paid vacation… it’s something even more rare: location independence.
 For Justin and Eki, this is what encouraged them to become a translator and makes up for the financial uncertainty!

-How to Get a Translator Job
+How to Find Work as a Translator

 To land your first gig, he says the most important things is “familiarity with other subject areas and the language of those subject areas.
 A good translator is required not just to convert words from language A to language B, but to write them as if they were written by a specialist in that field.”

 One way that agencies differ from freelancing, though, is that they’ll often require potential recruits to pass a test.
 Luckily, Justin found that “the first agency I signed up with gave me a test of reasonable difficulty and offered a contract with a reasonable rate.
 Since then, I have applied for jobs with other agencies whose tests were unreasonably difficult or whose evaluators were unreasonably strict for the terrible rates they were offering.”

 Eki, who relies on his freelance income rather than an agency, suggests online marketplaces like Upwork as a good jumping off point as well.
 However, he makes no allusions that starting out is easy, and warns that in the beginning “you really need to prove yourself, and probably work for pennies to even get any job in the first place so that you could start gathering feedback that would make it easier in the future.”